 Online Fantasy Sports in the United States

 Internet Daily Fantasy sports in the US is legal in almost all states.
-According to federal law, fantasy sports are games of skill, and therefore are not gambling.
-Many daily fantasy sports sites have different policies regarding each state.
-Daily fantasy sport laws are a constant topic for lawmakers in states, and changes to the allowances are commonplace.
+According to federal law, fantasy sports are games of skill and therefore are not gambling.
+But individual states have their own say in the matter, and as a result, many daily fantasy sports sites have different policies regarding each state.
+Daily fantasy sports laws are a constant topic for lawmakers in several states, and changes to the allowances are commonplace.

 Montana, Louisiana, Washington, Iowa, Nevada, and Arizona have been the toughest states when it comes to DFS.
 Aside from these, the ability to play daily fantasy sports in the US is fairly simple.
 You are able to deposit and withdraw your money through PayPal, MasterCard, and Visa.